-Casco Bay High School (CBHS) is a small and rigorous public high school that reflects the diversity of Portland, Maine (population 64,000).
+Casco Bay High School (CBHS) is a small and rigorous public high school that reflects the diversity of Portland, Maine (population more than 68,000).
 Founded in 2005, CBHS is a school of choice for nearly 400 students (9-12).
-At Casco Bay, we challenge and support our students to become college-ready through our 3 R’s: Rigor, Relevance, and Relationships.
+At Casco Bay, we challenge and support our students to become college-ready through our three R’s: Rigor, Relevance, and Relationships.
 The Class of 2009 was our first graduating class, and nearly 100% of our graduates have been accepted into college.
-On standardized tests, Casco Bay students routinely exceed state and district averages - as well as demographic expectations - in reading, writing, science, and math.
+On standardized tests, Casco Bay students routinely exceed state and district averages – as well as demographic expectations – in reading, writing, science, and math.

 What We Do: Learning Expeditions